 My Top Tips for Taking Your Nutritional Supplements

-Some people may do all right taking their nutritional supplements at night.
+Some people may do just fine taking their nutritional supplements at night.
 But I always encourage my patients to know as much as possible about how specific vitamins and nutraceuticals function in the body, because that will help them know when best to take them.
 For example, certain supplements such as SAMe, CoQ10, and L-carnitine may have a tendency to keep some of you awake at night.
 So if you know that about yourself, take your nutritional supplements in the morning or afternoon.

-Nutritional Supplements Secret #2: Should I take my supplements with or without food?
+2. Should you take nutritional supplements with or without food?
 Since foods are a major source of nutrients, it makes sense to add nutritional supplements to your meals so that they can be digested and absorbed along with the elemental nutrients found in the foods you eat.

 One exception are carnitines, which I recommend taking alone and on an empty stomach.
-But be very careful about drinking grapefruit juice with your vitamins and particularly, your prescription drugs.
+But be very careful about drinking grapefruit juice with your vitamins and especially your prescription drugs.
 It contains an enzyme that can literally multiply your normal doses without you realizing it.

 3. Can you take CoQ10 with your cholesterol medication?
 Not only can you take CoQ10 with cholesterol medication, I strongly recommend that you take it.
 Cholesterol-lowering statin drugs can deplete your body of CoQ10, so I recommend that you take at least 200 mg of a highly-absorbable CoQ10 with your statins.

 Now it’s your turn: Do you have any nutritional supplement tips to add to my list?